Three possible forms of a Ukrainian victory ... and a Russian defeat

 2. Expulsion of Russian Army from all Ukraine.
 The defeat is too structural for Putin to survive.
 He is arrested by his own security service.
 The militarisation of the economy proves disastrous now the war is over.
 Rapid de-industrialisation is the cost.
 The release onto the streets of three-quarters of a million embittered and unemployable soldiers creates further instability.
 A power struggle ensues between the various oligarchic factions picking hungrily over the bones of Putin’s Kremlin until, by some mysterious means, a unifying figure - a strongman, of course - takes up the reins.
 The tzar-isation of Russia begins anew.
 Kiev and all Europe wait and watch.

 And Ukraine?
-At a minimum, the fruits of victory (be it simply military, military and fatal to Putin, or military and fatal to Putin and the Federation too): a secure peace and a prosperous future as the world-leader in modern arms supply, plus entry to the west as its people so desire and deserve.
+At a minimum, the fruits of victory (be it simply military, military and fatal to Putin, or military and fatal to Putin and the Federation too): a secure peace and a prosperous future as the world-leader in the arts of asymmetric warfare and modern arms supply, plus entry to the west as its people so desire and deserve.

 Comments: